 Unable to maintain a work-life balance.

 It is true that fathers have a lot of pressure to provide for their families.
 They have worked extremely hard to ensure that the present and future of their kids are secured.
-Especially in today’s competitive world, professional lives are increasingly merging with personal ones and excellence in all the facets of life is progressively difficult to achieve.
+Especially in today’s competitive world, professional lives are increasingly merging with personal ones, and excellence in all facets of life is progressively difficult to achieve.

 Most fathers have to work long hours and lose out on spending quality time with their kids.
-In the quest for a better standard of living, these may appear small bargains to make, but in the long run of life, this may lead to an estranged relationship with kids.
+In the quest for a better standard of living, these may appear as small bargains to make, but in the long run of life, this may lead to an estranged relationship with kids.

 Father figure is vital: In most societies around the world, it is considered the job of the mothers to bring up the kids.
 Nothing could be farther from the truth.
 Fathers are as much responsible for raising their kids as mothers.
 Even for the kids, it is as vital to have a fatherly figure at home as a motherly one.

-Fathers who remain absent for long periods of time, lose out on extremely precious and unreversible time they could have spent with their kids.
-Kids grow up swiftly and fathers have a very small window of opportunity to connect with them and teach them important life lessons.
+Fathers who remain absent for long periods of time lose out on extremely precious and unreversible time they could have spent with their kids.
+Kids grow up swiftly, and fathers have a very small window of opportunity to connect with them and teach them important life lessons.
 It is always better to connect with them early than to repent on it later.

 These are some of the common missteps that fathers commit while raising their kids.
 It is important to understand that fathers commit mistakes as easily as anyone else.
-They are expected to be the perfect examples for their kids, in a world where nobody is perfect.
+They are expected to be the perfect examples for their kids in a world where nobody is perfect.
 They will commit mistakes, but the more important thing is to learn from them and put their best foot forward the next time.

 Frequently Asked Questions: